The AAM Course

 Altrincham Advanced Motorists (AAM) offers fixed length courses in advanced motoring

 to members of the public.
-Those embarking on a course become associate members of the AAM.
+Those embarking on a course become associate members of the Institute if Advanced Motorists (IAM).
 Each course centres around practical driving sessions, or observed runs, during which trained observers, who are also full members

 of the Institute, observe and advise associates on the best way to improve their driving skills.
-There are eight observed runs in each course and these are conducted in the associate’s own car.
+There are six observed runs in each course and these are conducted in the associate’s own car.
 Also included in each course are two classroom sessions (which

 are less formal than the phrase implies) and a 'meet the examiner' evening.
 The classroom sessions take place in Sale a few days before Runs 1 and 3 and the 'meet the examiner' evening (sometimes called Classroom 3) takes place before Run 6.

 runs take place on Sunday mornings once a fortnight from AAM's meeting point at the Woodheys Club in Sale.
 Each run lasts about two hours.

-Between Runs 6 and 8, the associate will be ready to demonstrate the advanced motoring skills he or she has learnt
+Between Runs 5 and 6, the associate will be ready to demonstrate the advanced motoring skills he or she has learnt

 on the course.
 A serving or retired Police Officer who holds a Police Advanced Driver Certificate appointed by the Institute of Advanced Motorists will observe a drive of around one and a half hours in the associate's own car, after which a recommendation

 will be made as to whether the IAM should accept the associate's application for full membership of the Institute.
 About 80% of associates are successful.

-Courses start in January, April and August.
+Courses start in January, May and August.

 AAM may at its own discretion invite advanced

 motorists who become full members of the IAM and AAM to take further guidance to become observers.

 Advantages of Advanced Motoring

 - As an advanced driver, as long as you conscientiously and rigorously apply the system of car control, your

 chances of being involved in a road traffic accident are dramatically reduced and the chances of you being the cause of an accident are reduced even further.

 - Your passengers will have smooth and relaxed journeys.

 - Your car will suffer less

 wear and tear and your maintenance bills will fall.
 Your fuel economy will improve.
 Your insurance company may, at its discretion, reduce your insurance premium.

 - However, the objective of Advanced Motoring is safety above all else.
 But you will learn

 to make progress where it is safe and appropriate to do so (subject to the prevailing speed limit); your cross-country point-to-point journey times are likely to be reduced.

 - Your confidence in your abilities and skills will naturally increase.

 In summary, your driving will be safe, smooth, systematic and progressive.

 How much does it cost?

 The course and test are in a package called “SKILL for LIFE”, which currently costs £149.00.
 This

 includes all observed runs using your own vehicle, three classroom sessions, and training manuals.
 The Advanced Test fee is also included, and upon successful completion, your 12 month full membership of the Institute of Advanced Motorists commences.
 You will

-be invited to renew this on the first anniversary of your test, at the current annual fee of £28.00.
+be invited to renew this on the first anniversary of your test, at the current annual fee of £32.00.